dsargento/advent-of-code-2018/01/readme.txt

 We have to find the first repetition, to do that we repeat the sequence until the values matches one stored in the history (it takes a while)

+Part 2 update:

+Replaced the history dict by a set, since sets lookups are much faster, and we dont need to use key/value pairs